Kullsno2/Kullsno2.github.io/_posts/blog/2018-05-12-how-to-numix.md

 ## Prerequisites

-1.Ubuntu 14.04 or Ubuntu 16.04 and nothing else.
+1. Ubuntu 14.04 or Ubuntu 16.04 and nothing else.
-2.Read the first requirement again.
+2. Read the first requirement again.

 ## Cooking phase